-Tuition Waiver for Senior Citizens - South Carolina residents age 60 or over who are not employed full time may audit a course at no charge on a space available basis or may enroll in a course for academic credit, on a space available basis, for a reduced fee of \$100 per course.
-An application is required; the application fee is waived.
+Tuition Waiver for Senior Citizens - South Carolina residents age 60 or over who are not employed full time may audit a course at no charge on a space-available basis or may enroll in a course for academic credit, on a space-available basis, for a reduced fee of \$100 per course.
+Seniors are limited to one course per semester with this policy.
+An application is required.

 Senior Citizens may register on the last 2 days of late registration.
-Please refer to the calendar in this Catalog. (pp. 3-6)
+Please refer to the calendar in this Catalog (pp. 3-6).